Snoring and Sleep Apnoea

 You may think that snoring is just an embarrassing problem but sometimes it can be the sign of a more serious condition

 What causes sleep apnoea?

 Sleep apnoea is caused by your airway becoming obstructed while you are asleep.
 This can happen when the muscles in your throat relax too much, causing an obstructed airway.
 This is the reason why most people snore while they are asleep.
 Unfortunately, these blockages are not something that you can control while you are sleeping.
 Weight, large tongue and tonsils can all cause sleep apnoea.

 What are the symptoms of sleep apnoea?

 It is very common for those who suffer from sleep apnoea to be lethargic when awake and have irregular sleeping patterns since their sleep is often disrupted.
-Other than snoring and severe drowsiness, another common symptom found in those who have sleep apnoea is severe headaches when they wake up.
+Another common symptom is waking up with severe headaches.

 Would you like to ask a question or book an appointment?
 We’d love to hear from you.
 Fill in the form below, and we’ll get back to you soon.

 Or call us today on (07) 4771 2244

 Stay up-to-date with the latest news and research.